Search Tips - Best practices for searching library databases

 Scholarly Publication: A journal that contains articles which have been reviewed by a panel of subject specialists or experts prior to their publication.
 Another term for a scholarly publication is “peer reviewed”.

-If you need any help identifying a scholarly publication, please see your Professor or a Reference Librarian.
+If you need any help identifying a scholarly publication, please see speak with a Reference Librarian.